 - Chopped Pecans

-If you’re wanting a little extra protein and fiber with your Banana Bread, try our Banana Oatmeal Muffins!
+Blueberries make for a wonderful addition to banana bread, and these Banana Blueberry Muffins are proof!
+If you're wanting a little extra protein and fiber with your Banana Bread, try our Banana Oatmeal Muffins!

 WHY USE RIPE BANANAS FOR BANANA BREAD?